You’re going to Ecuador! YAY!

 Also, don’t forget that depending on your trip, you’ll want a mix of:

-- This was an absolute must for me since every day was going to be jam packed with all day hikes.
+This was an absolute must for me since almost every day was going to be an all day hike.
+It’s important to have some high performance outfits when you’re hiking in Ecuador because the temperature changes so wildly and the terrains can get rough.
+I personally am broke so I also use cheaper every day clothes that work for hiking too, and I haven’t died yet (just avoid hiking in cotton).
 You’ll also want waterproof clothes and light but long sleeved layers if you’re going to be hiking in the Amazon.

-- You don’t want to look like the homeless hiker tourist all the time, do you?
+You don’t want to look like the homeless hiker tourist all the time, do you?
 Bring your regular casual clothes so you can blend in with the locals better when hanging around the cities.
+It’s important to layer here still since even without changing altitudes on a hike, the weather changes in the cities.

 - 3 leggings